Alfa Laval: International operations

 Manufacturing at Alfa Laval is carried out in several countries including Sweden, India, China, the UK, and USA.

 As of 2022, Alfa Laval has over forty manufacturing units globally and holds more than 2,000 patents.

 Canada

 In Canada, Alfa Laval has had a presence for over 100 years, previously as DeLaval, which would provide such services to farmers as assisting them in the storage of their milk and providing cream separators.
 Alfa Laval is headquartered in Toronto and in 2009 opened a service centre in Edmonton, Alberta.
 In late 2010, staff in the Canadian operations numbered 74.

 United States

-Alfa Laval has been present in the United States of America for more than 130 years—marketing and supplying a broad range of heat exchangers, separators, decanters, pumps, tank cleaning devices, valves and fittings to customers in a wide range of market segments.
+Alfa Laval has been present in the United States of America for over 130 years—marketing and supplying heat exchangers, separators, decanters, pumps, tank cleaning devices, valves and fittings.

 United Kingdom

 Alfa Laval's head office in UK is located in Camberley, Surrey.
 Their pumps and manufacturing division was located in Eastbourne before closing in 2023, with further sales office in Birmingham.